College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-It's difficult to beat Ball State University if you want to pursue a degree in communication & journalism.
-Ball State is a large public university located in the small city of Muncie.
+It is hard to beat Ball State University if you wish to pursue a degree in communication & journalism.
+Ball State is a fairly large public university located in the city of Muncie.
 A Best Colleges rank of #205 out of 2,217 colleges nationwide means Ball State is a great university overall.

-There were about 521 communication & journalism students who graduated with this degree at Ball State in the most recent data year.
-After graduating, communication & journalism degree recipients generally earn about $37,070 in their early careers.
+There were roughly 501 communication & journalism students who graduated with this degree at Ball State in the most recent year we have data available.
+Soon after graduating, communication & journalism degree recipients usually make about $37,070 at the beginning of their careers.

 More information about a degree in communication & journalism from Ball State University